semaphoreP/codeastro/Day0/INSTALL.md

 We recommend you use an Anaconda Python installation.
 If you don't have such an installation already, use miniconda to install Python and necessary packages.
 You can download and install miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

-You'll likely need to restart your terminal window for the new miniconda Python installation to become your defualt one.
-To verify your installation, run the following line, which will list the path to your python installation, and check it is pointing to your miniconda install:

-    which python

 For all Python users, it is good to use conda environments to manage multiple Python versions for multiple projects, especially if you already have python installed for other porjects.
 This prevents projects having conflicting dependencies as each project can have its own Python.
 Let's create an environment for Code/Astro that uses Python 3.

     conda create -n codeastro python=3